jrheard/madison-wcb/docs/index.rst

 The library also makes use of the ``turtle`` module in order to allow users to visualize what their program will paint when it's connected to the WaterColorBot.
 TODO instructions / examples

-TODO explanation of cncserver, instructions
+TODO explanation of cncserver, instructions (in quickstart?)

-TODO api quirks
+Again, to get up and running, head on over to the :doc:`quickstart`.

 If your goal is to find the sanest, best way to paint pictures using a WaterColorBot, your best bet is to read through `the official documentation <http://wiki.evilmadscientist.com/WaterColorBot_Software>`_